Here are some good computer habits!

 Keep your Operating System up to date.

 1. Ensure you have the latest Windows updates installed.
-Go to Internet Explorer, Tools, Windows Update.
-Click on the Custom button.
-(I always use the Custom button so I can check what’s going to be installed before it gets installed).
+Type into search Windows Update.
+Click on Check for Updates.
 Windows update may ask you to download and install the latest version of itself.
 Go ahead and do that, then click Close when it’s finished, and then Continue.
 It will then check again for real updates and offer those.
-Choose which updates you want to install.
-Uncheck the ones you don’t want to install.

 Ensure that your anti-virus and anti-malware programs are up to date.

 1. Most of the time these programs will update on their own.
 Just make sure they are and that a scan is run about once every week or two.
 This is important and can often be automated by scheduling within the program.